 PTC affords every student all rights, privileges, programs, and activities generally accorded or made available to students at PTC.
-PTC does not discriminate based on age, race, ethnicity, color, religion, national origin, disability, veteran status, sexual orientation, sex, gender identity, genetic information, or any other protected category under applicable local, state, or federal law in the admission of its students, hiring of its employees, administration of its educational programs, policies, activities, employment, scholarship, grant and loan programs, placement services, housing, and other PTC administered programs and offerings.
+PTC does not discriminate based on race, ethnicity, color, religion, national origin, disability, veteran status, sexual orientation, sex, gender identity, genetic information, or any other protected category under applicable local, state, or federal law in the admission of its students, hiring of its employees, administration of its educational programs, policies, activities, employment, scholarship, grant, and loan programs, placement services, housing, and other PTC administered programs and offerings.
+PTC will take steps to ensure that lack of English language skills will not be a barrier to admission and participation in its educational programs.

-Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C. §§ 1681 et seq., and its implementing regulations, 34 C.F.R.
+Title IX of the Education Amendments of 1972 (Title IX), 20 USC §§ 1681 et seq., and its implementing regulations, 34 C.F.R.
 Part 106 also prohibit gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.

-Individuals with questions or concerns about Title IX, and/or those who wish to file a complaint, may contact PTC's Title IX Coordinator for more information:
+Individuals with questions or concerns about Title IX, any protected class, and/or those who wish to file a complaint of non-compliance may contact PTC's Title IX Coordinator or Chief Diversity, Equity & Inclusion Officer for more information:

-Nancy Sheppard, SPHR; Title IX Coordinator; 1111 McKee Road, Oakdale, PA 15071; 412-809-5311; 800-784-9675; sheppard.nancy@ptcollege.edu.
+Nancy Starr, SPHR; Title IX Coordinator (Title IX Coordinator); 1111 McKee Road, Oakdale, PA 15071; 412-809-5311; 800-784-9675; starr.nancy@ptcollege.edu.